-These results would be experienced only in an open field, such as the top of a mountain, where no surrounding surfaces would interrupt the path of the sound and reflect it backwards to alter the results.
+These results would be experienced only in an open field, such as the top of a mountain, where no surrounding surfaces would interrupt the path of the sound and reflect it back to alter the results.
 Because of this law, soundproofing treatments are able to trigger stronger absorption results in larger rooms than smaller rooms.
-In the smaller rooms, the closer you are positioned to your sound source, the more difficult it becomes to protect the room from original sound as well as distinguish between original sound and reflected sound.
-For this reason, slowing reverberation times down in a larger room, such as a gymnasium, produces a more noticeable acoustic effect than in a smaller room, such as a furnace room.
+In smaller rooms, where you are positioned closer to the sound source, the more difficult it becomes to protect from original sound as well as distinguish between the original sound and reflected sound.
+For this reason, slowing reverberation times down in a larger room, such as a gymnasium, produces a more noticeable acoustic effect than in a smaller room, such as an office.

 When combining two sound sources together, the question of determining the sum of their decibels is addressed using the following scale.

 If two sound sources differ by 0-1 dB: add 3 dB to the higher number